Protoncracker/Protoncracker/README.md

 Each project I own has its own unique way of rewarding contributions, and I'm sincerely grateful for every effort.

 ## Connect
-Feel free to reach out on any of my social midias.
+Feel free to reach out on any of my social medias.

 ## Find Me Elsewhere
 - Twitter: [@protoncracker](https://twitter.com/protoncracker)